Open Bible Data Home About News OET Key

 were also allies of Thebes.

-10Nevertheless, Thebes was captured,
+10Nevertheless, enemies conquered Thebes

-and its people were exiled.
+and took its people as captives.

-and you will search for places to hide
+You will search for places to hide

 13Look at your soldiers!

-They will be like weak women!
+They are as weak as women!

 to allow your enemies to enter them,

-14Store up water now to use when your enemies surround the city!
+14People of Nineveh, store up water now to use when your enemies surround the city!

-Dig up clay and trample it to make it soft,
+Dig up clay and trample it to make it soft;

 15Nevertheless, your enemies will burn your city;